CLRM1/backend_mod_1_prework/section2/exercises/studyDrillex30.md

-- elsif creates another "code branch" - cars must now
-- be less than people for the statement to be true
-- and for the following code to be enabled:
+1.  `elsif` creates another "code branch" and cars must now be less than people for the statement to be true and for the following code to be enabled:

 ```ruby